-Board Examination Failure Policy: The consequences for a first failure of a clerkship board examination will be to retake the examination as scheduled by the administration and course director.
+- BOARD EXAMINATION FAILURE POLICY: The consequences for a first failure of a clerkship board examination will be to retake the examination as scheduled by the administration and course director.
 The student will receive an excused absence from the current course in order to re-take the failed examination.
-For a second failure, the student will be repeat the clerkship for which the failure occurred.
+Following a second failure, the student will be required to repeat the clerkship for which the failure occurred.
 For a third failure, the student will be referred to the Promotions Committee for further consideration.
-Such referrals should be made to the assistant dean for academic affairs.

-After receiving a passing score, students with more than one attempt on an examination, will have the minimum passing score for the exam (the lower limit of the Hofstee compromise) used to calculate the final grade in the course.

-- Clinical Skills Assessment (CSA) Failure Policy: Any student that fails a CSA examination will remediate it the next time it is offered at the Clinical Skills Center.
+Such referrals should be made to the assistant dean for academic affairs. - After receiving a passing score, students with more than one attempt on an examination, will have the minimum passing score for the exam (the lower limit of the Hofstee compromise) used to calculate the finalized grade in the course. - CLINICAL SKILLS ASSESSMENT (CSA) FAILURE POLICY: Any student that fails a CSA examination will remediate it the next time it is offered at the Clinical Skills Center.
 The student will be released from duties of the current clerkship to attend this remediation examination.
 The student will have an incomplete for the clerkship under remediation until remediation is completed.
-If the student fails the remediation examination as well, then he or she will be required to repeat the entire clerkship, potentially delaying promotion to the next stage of training. - Absence Policy for Third Year Core Clerkships: Per the SOM policy on duty hours, each student is required to have 1 day free of clinical duties and formal educational activities per week, when averaged over 4 weeks.
-For example, for a 2 week clerkship, a student can expect 2 days off; for a 4 week clerkship, 4 days; and for an 8 week clerkship, 8 days.
-The clerkship director may schedule these days or may allow the student to select them.

-- If additional days are required for school or other professional functions, these days must be approved by the clerkship director for that rotation.
+If the student fails the remediation examination as well, then he or she will be required to repeat the entire clerkship, potentially delaying promotion to the next stage of training. - ABSENCE POLICY FOR THIRD YEAR CORE CLERKSHIPS: Per the SOM policy on duty hours, each student is required to have 1 day free of clinical duties and formal educational activities per week, when averaged over 4 weeks.
+For example, for a 2-week clerkship, a student can expect 2 days off; for a 4-week clerkship, 4 days; and for an 8-week clerkship, 8 days. - The clerkship director may schedule these days or may allow the student to select them. - If additional days are required for school or other professional functions, these days must be approved by the clerkship director for that rotation.
 In general, a total of no more than 1⁄2 day per week of the clerkship will be approved. - Each of the above policies should be communicated to the students in the course syllabus.